Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 #### 3. Additionally, the dataset contains a lot of null values thus affecting the accuracy of the analysis.

-#### 4. For this analysis, we will only analyze historical trip data from July 2022 to June 2023 (12 csv files).
+#### 4. For this analysis, we will only analyze historical trip data from July 2022 to June 2023 (12 CSV files).
-#### I will only use the most recent 12 months of data.
+#### I will be using the most recent 12 months of data.

 <img width="716" alt="July 2022 - June 2023 data" src="https://github.com/Gino-Freud-Hobayan/Google-Data-Analytics-Capstone_Gino/assets/117270964/94f8c4bf-c70b-463e-aea9-28f50a4bee31">